What Happens If You Use Too Much CBD Oil?

 Is CBD toxic?

-When judging the relative toxicity of CBD, therefore, it’s necessary to consider the concentration at which CBD is considered to be toxic and compare this toxicity threshold to similar substances.
-While this information is hardly definitive, preliminary lab studies have shown that CBD appears to exert toxic effects in humans at concentrations above 20,000mg.
+To judge the relative toxicity of CBD, therefore, it’s necessary to compare the concentration at which CBD is believed to be toxic with the toxicity threshold of similar substances.
+While hardly definitive, preliminary lab studies indicate that CBD may negatively affect humans at concentrations above 20,000mg.

-Reaching the toxicity threshold for CBD appears to be nearly impossible, and studies indicate that doses of up to 1,500mg of CBD are well-tolerated in human subjects.
-Turning CBD into a toxic substance by ingesting more than 20,000mg of this cannabinoid would require nearly superhuman feats of dedication and incredible economic expenditure.
+Reaching the toxicity threshold for CBD appears nearly impossible, and studies indicate that doses up to 1,500mg of CBD are well-tolerated in human subjects.
+Turning CBD into a toxic substance by ingesting more than 20,000mg of this cannabinoid would require nearly superhuman feats of dedication and economic expenditure.

 Can you overdose on CBD?

-For most people, however, the term “overdose” brings to mind the horror stories that are set into motion when you ingest dangerous quantities of prescription or illicit drugs.
-It’s important to clarify that even when taken in quantities around 20,000mg, CBD will not cause heart failure, internal bleeding, or any of the other terrifying consequences of ingesting too much alcohol or overdosing on opioids or stimulants.
+Even without using more than 20g of this cannabinoid in a single day, your body may react negatively to large doses of CBD.
+According to the available scientific evidence, however, using toxic concentrations of this cannabinoid will not result in the severe symptoms commonly associated with overdose.
+However, everyone’s body is different, and the tolerance level to CBD is also not the same for everyone, and the effect depends on the tolerance level of an individual’s body.
+For most people, the term “overdose” brings to mind horror stories set in motion when people ingest dangerous quantities of prescription or illicit drugs.
+It’s important to clarify that even when taken in quantities of around 20,000mg, CBD will not cause heart failure, internal bleeding, or any of the other terrifying consequences of ingesting too much alcohol or overdosing on opioids or stimulants.

 What are the effects of taking too much CBD?